-This may seem like an obvious question but you might be surprised by the answer you’ll get from many agencies whose business is based entirely on outsourcing.
+This may seem like an obvious question, but you might be surprised by the answer you’ll get from many agencies whose business is based entirely on outsourcing.
 Yes, that’s right!
-The digital realm is no different than the industrial world in that it is seems far cheaper to outsource jobs to overseas workers where the US dollar goes further.
-Now, we’re not saying that this is necessarily a bad thing, just something that you need to be aware of.
+The digital realm is no different than the industrial world in that it can be much cheaper to outsource jobs to overseas workers where the US dollar goes further.
+Now, we’re not saying that this is necessarily a bad thing, just something you should be aware of.

 You should discuss how frequently you will receive project updates and what level of detail you should expect during your scheduled communication.
-Some website development projects can take months until ‘go live’ and it’s vitally important that you have defined communication expectations and that there is a mutual trust and respect between team members.
+Some website development projects can take months until ‘go live’ and it’s vitally important you define communication expectations and establish mutual trust and respect between team members.

 Clear communication is mission critical in any web development project.
-Most experienced web agencies will have a designated Project Manager who will be entrusted with ensuring all project details and all internal communication is documented and issues and concerns are addressed clearly and directly.
-This Project Manager is also the one who will perform final QA to ensure that the site is ready for go live.
+Most experienced web agencies will have a designated Project Manager who will be entrusted with ensuring all project details and all internal communication is documented, and issues and concerns are addressed clearly and directly.
+This Project Manager is also the one who will perform final QA to ensure your website is ready for go live.

-This could be an online project management system where hours are being logged and tasks recorded, or it could be as simple as excel spreadsheets that is being used to track the project.
+This could be an online project management system where hours are being logged and tasks recorded, or it could be as simple as Excel spreadsheets used to track the project.
 Regardless of the mechanism, the important point is to define a project plan and stick to it.
-You may not see tons of value in having this level of accountability when things are going great, but if you’re not prepared to identify and deal with potential obstacles then you could be setting yourself up for failure.
+You may not see tons of value in having this level of accountability when things are going great, but if you’re not prepared to identify and deal with potential obstacles, then you could be setting yourself up for failure.
 The project plan should be interwoven with your communication plan to ensure maximum satisfaction.

-Some companies now expect the ability to create pages, update product listings and post blog updates at their leisure without having to rely on a web design company to make these types of web content updates.
+Most business and organizations we work with expect to be able to create pages, update product listings and post blog articles without having to rely on a web design company to make these types of web updates.
 A user-friendly CMS in this scenario is not something to be taken for granted.
 It should not cause your frontal lobes to throb every time you need to update your blog.
 If, on the other hand, you prefer to have your web agency do this for you, it is important to know what costs are involved in making necessary updates on a regular basis.

-Having an SSL on any website in this day and age is a very necessary thing.
-It ensures that all data being transmitted to and from your website is encrypted as it travels across the web.
+Today, every website should have an SSL certificate.
+And SSL ensures all data being transmitted to and from your website is encrypted as it travels across the web.
 This protects your valuable data, and your clients, from being compromised by hackers.
 This is vitally important for forms that are submitted, ecommerce transactions, and to projecting a secure image for financial institutions.

 Let’s imagine a worst-case scenario where your website is hacked on Wednesday at 9am.
 To put it simply, if the site is backed up on a daily basis, you could reset your web files and database to Tuesday at 9am.
 This ensures minimal data loss, if in-fact you make frequent website or product updates.